A generic framework of adiabatic approximation for evolutions with focusing nonlinearity: Introduction

-Then, we show that so long as the initial configuration $u_0$ is close to $M$, then the flow $u_t$ generated by $u_0$ stays close to $M$ uniformly up to a large time determined by certain stability property of $v_\sigma$.
-This justifies the validity of the effective dynamics we derived in the previous step.
-This step is analogous to proving dynamical stability, except for that $v_\sigma$ need not to be stationary.
+In the second step, we show that so long as the initial configuration $u_0$ is close to an approximate soliton $v_{\si_0}$, then the flow $u_t$ generated by $u_0$ stays uniformly close to a path of approximate solitons $v_{\si_t}$, at least up to a large time.
+In this step we use the stability properties \eqref{C2}-\eqref{C3}.
+This step is analogous to proving orbital stability for ground states \cites{MR783974,MR820338}.

+As a corollary of the main result, we derive a converse that allows us to find a flow evolving by \eqref{1} that agrees with a given adiabatic flow in $\Sigma$ in the leading order up to a large time.
+The precise statements are given in Corollaries \ref{cor1}-\ref{cor2}.